vinisalazar/BioProv/paper/paper.md

 BioProv is a Python library for **generating provenance documents of bioinformatics workflows.**
 The challenge of provenance capture in the field of bioinformatics has been characterized and is standing for more than a decade [@Stevens2007].
-Presently, there are many freely available tools for managing provenance through workflow systems [@afgan2018galaxy; @hull2006taverna; @Vivian2017; @Koster2012; @DiTommaso2017] and provenance systems for capturing and storing provenance data from workflow scripts [@Silva2018; @Khan2019].
+Presently, there are many freely available tools for managing provenance through workflow systems [@afgan2018galaxy; @hull2006taverna; @Vivian2017; @Koster2012; @DiTommaso2017; @de2012provenance] and provenance systems for capturing and storing provenance data from workflow scripts [@Silva2018; @Khan2019].
 Several studies have been able to implement solutions that model BWFs and adequately capture and store provenance data [@Ocana2014; @Ocana2015; @DePaula2013].
 However, to the best of our knowledge, there is not yet any software library that *specializes* in capturing the provenance of BWFs.
 In the case of workflow management systems, they provide execution reports such as execution trace or graph, but these documents are not W3C-PROV compliant and/or are not serializable, or the collection of domain-specific information must be manually designed by the user with an *ad hoc* approach.
 Domain-specific data are particularly relevant in BWFs, as they can be used to help researchers make decisions and steer workflow parameters during runtime [@Costa2013].
-They refer to metadata that are characteristic of biological data formats, e.g. the distribution of the length of sequences in a nucleotide sequence file, or the number of nodes in a phylogenetic tree file.
+They refer to metadata that are characteristic of biological data formats, *e.g.* the distribution of the length of sequences in a nucleotide sequence file, or the number of nodes in a phylogenetic tree file.
 Implementing a system to capture these data can be very costly to both users and developers of BWFs, as most provenance capture software are generic and do not support, for example, parsing of biological data formats.
 This may imply the need to either manually develop specific parsing solutions